BRYN4444/HitmanRoulette/README.md

 **September 27, 2021**
 * **HITMAN:**
   * **A Gilded Cage:**
+    * **"Car in the Garage" Exit:** Renamed to "Consulate Car" to better reflect the location.
     * **Contracts Mode Targets:** 175 more added.
 Updated the images of the existing ones with their HITMAN III versions.
     * **Photo Objectives:** 9 added.
-  * Other Small Updates:
-    * **A Gilded Cage - "Car in the Garage" Exit:** Renamed to "Consulate Car" to better reflect the location.
 * **Other Fixes:**
   * Some Roulette Settings were displaying incorrect selections when refreshing/reloading (not hard refreshing/reloading) the page.
   * Added slightly more text under the "Compatibility & Issues" section of the "About & Help" page.
 Clarifying elimination possibilities for later sequels and how Contracts Mode may generate challenging Roulettes.